-- b.
-Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted5 - c.
+- a.
+Looked After Children and all Previously Looked After Children who are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - b.
+Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted - c.
 Children who will have a sibling attending the school when the younger child is admitted. - d.
 Children who have an authenticated medical reason for attending this school.
 Applications under this criterion will only be considered if they are supported by a written statement from a doctor.
 This must demonstrate that there is a very specific connection between the medical need and Farmor's School. - e.
 Children living in the Priority Catchment Area with the strongest Geographical Claim. - f.
 Children of staff at the school.
 A child is considered to fall under this criterion where: - The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - ii.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.